Trijata

-Trijata (त्रिजटा, IAST: Trijaṭā) is a rakshasi (demoness) in the Hindu epic Ramayana who is assigned the duty of guarding Sita who was kidnapped by the king of Lanka Ravana.
-In latter adaptions of Ramayana, Trijata is described as a daughter of Vibhishana, the brother of Ravana.
+Trijata (त्रिजटा, IAST: Trijaṭā) is a rakshasi (demoness) in the Hindu epic Ramayana who is assigned the duty of guarding goddess Sita who was kidnapped by the demon-king of Lanka Ravana.
+In later adaptions of Ramayana, Trijata is described as a daughter of Vibhishana, the brother of Ravana.

-In the Ramayana, Trijata appears as a wise old rakshasi, who dreams of Ravana's destruction and the victory of Rama, the husband of Sita who wages war against Ravana to rescue Sita.
-Trijata accompanies Sita on a survey of the battlefield of the war between Rama and Ravana, and reassures Sita of Rama's well-being when Sita sees her husband unconscious and presumes him dead.
-In later Ramayana adaptations, Trijata becomes the daughter of Vibhishana, the brother of Ravana who sides with Rama.
+In the Ramayana, Trijata appears as a wise old rakshasi, who dreams of Ravana's destruction and the victory of God Rama, the husband of goddess Sita who wages war against Ravana to rescue goddess Sita.
+Trijata accompanies goddess Sita on a survey of the battlefield of the war between God Rama and demon Ravana, and reassures goddess Sita of God Rama's well-being when goddess Sita sees her husband unconscious and presumes him dead.
+In later Ramayana adaptations, Trijata becomes the daughter of Vibhishana, the brother of Ravana who sides with God Rama.
 She plays a much greater role in later versions, especially Southeast Asian ones.

-Barring a few exceptions where Trijata is cast as Ravana's agent, she is generally portrayed as a friend and loyal companion of Sita in her adversity.
-On numerous occasions, she offers solace to Sita and brings news from the outside world; she also dissuades Sita from committing suicide.
-After Rama's victory and Ravana's death, Trijata is richly rewarded by Sita and Rama.
-While some Ramayana adaptations mention her being a devotee of Rama, Southeast Asian versions often depict her as the wife of Rama's vanara general Hanuman, whom she bears a son.
-She is worshipped as a local goddess in Varanasi and Ujjain; both in India.
+Barring a few exceptions where Trijata is cast as Ravana's agent, she is generally portrayed as a friend and loyal companion of Goddess Sita in Her adversity.
+On numerous occasions, she offers solace to Goddess Sita and brings news from the outside world; she also dissuades Goddess Sita from committing suicide.
+After God Rama's victory and Ravana's death, Trijata is richly rewarded by Goddess Sita and God Rama.
+While some Ramayana adaptations mention Her being a devotee of God Rama, Southeast Asian versions often depict Her as the wife of God Rama's vanara general God Hanuman, whom she bears a son.
+She is worshipped as a local Goddess in Varanasi and Ujjain; both in India.